edsu/inst126/README.md

 geometry: "left=1in,right=1in,top=1in,bottom=1in"
 ---

-# Introduction to Programming for Information Professionals
+# Introduction to Programming for Information Studies

 INST 126
 Fall 2019